systemd.service(5) — Linux manual page

 activating state directly during auto-restart, skipping

 failed/inactive state.
-ExecStopPost= is invoked.
+ExecStopPost= is still invoked.

 OnSuccess= and OnFailure= are skipped.